 Navigating Maritime Challenges in South America: Key Insights from our latest presentation in Piraeus

-On October 24, 2024, ABL Greece hosted a seminar in Piraeus on the topic ‘’South America Shipping: Current challenges and case studies’’.
-Addressing the key maritime hub of Piraeus, ABL’s key regional experts highlighted key areas of importance including Panama and Brazil.
-The event highlighted emerging risks, regulatory complexities and solutions in the South American shipping landscape.
+In October, 2024, ABL Greece hosted a seminar in Piraeus on the topic ‘’South America Shipping: Current challenges and case studies’’.
+Addressing the key maritime hub of Piraeus, ABL’s key regional experts shared their insights on key areas of importance for the shipping market’s of Panama and Brazil.
+The event highlighted emerging risks and regulatory complexities and ABL’s local insights onto how to overcome them.

 The ABL Speakers

-• Wagner Rodrigues, Regional Director, ABL South America (photo)
+- Wagner Rodrigues, Regional Director, ABL South America

-• Jose Alberto Rosas Rodriguez, Country Lead, ABL Panama (photo)
+- Jose Alberto Rosas Rodriguez, Country Lead, ABL Panama

-• Fabio Borda, Naval Architect and Marine and Ocean Engineer, ABL Brazil (photo)
+- Fabio Borda, Naval Architect and Marine and Ocean Engineer, ABL Brazil

 Navigational Risks for Vessels Transiting the Panama Canal